Heid E. Erdrich

-Heid E. Erdrich (born November 26, 1963) is a poet, editor, and writer.
+Heid E. Erdrich (born November 26, 1963) is a Native American poet, editor, and writer.
 Erdrich is Ojibwe enrolled at Turtle Mountain.

 Early life and education

 Heid Ellen Erdrich was born in Breckenridge, Minnesota, and was raised in Wahpeton, North Dakota.
 She comes from a family of seven siblings including sisters Louise Erdrich (well-known contemporary Native writer of fiction, poetry, and nonfiction) and Lise Erdrich (also a published writer).
 Their father Ralph (German-American) and mother Rita (Turtle Mountain Ojibwe) taught at a Bureau of Indian Affairs boarding school for the Turtle Mountain Band.
 Their maternal grandfather, Patrick Gourneau, was the tribal chairman of the Turtle Mountain Band of Ojibwe from 1953 to 1959 and fought against Indian termination.

 Erdrich graduated from Dartmouth College in 1986 with a B.A. in Literature and Creative Writing.
 She earned two master's degrees from Johns Hopkins University, one in poetry (1989) and another in fiction (1990).
 Erdrich holds a PhD in Arts and Sciences in Native American Literature and Writing from Union Institute.